 ~ Ji Cheng, Ming-era garden designer

-Since I have moved to Shanghai, China, I have visited Yuyuan Garden three times and will undoubtedly return many more times.
-Each time I go though, the day is cloudy and borderline rainy.
-You would think I would go back home, but after making the long metro ride and walk through the market there, it would be a waste not to go and see what I came for.
+One of my favorite things to do while living in Shanghai was visiting the gardens and parks.
+Every time I went, though, the day is cloudy and borderline rainy.
+You would think I would go back home, but after making the long metro ride and walking through the market there, it would be a waste not to go and see what I came for.
 There is, after all, a stunning appeal about this classical Chinese garden that is enveloped by modern edifices.

 Even on cloudy days, the beauty of the garden is enough to captivate visitors of all nationalities and more when speaking to the history remembered by the grounds.
 Cloudy days may suit viewing the garden best.
 The garden foreigners and natives alike view is the product of a five-year restoration plan of 1956.
 Yuyuan Garden was constructed by Pan Yuduan for his parents.
 It eventually declined into dilapidation, changed hands, and stuck through tumultuous times.
 Now we see it here today, a re-envisioned and reinterpreted product of its original form..